Replacing Damaged or Missing Teeth

 At the Fawcett Center for Dentistry, we offer three main types of dental bridges:

 A fixed dental bridge is the most common type of bridge used to replace a missing or severely damaged tooth.
 For this type of bridge, two dental crowns are attached to the teeth bracketing the gap left behind by the tooth or adjacent teeth.
 A replacement tooth or series of bonded replacement teeth, called a pontic, is then attached and held in place by these two crowns for a secure fit.

 Maryland Dental Bridge

 A Maryland bridge is typically used to replace the front teeth.
 This type of bridge uses a pontic with a metal band that extends from either side.
 These bands are then bonded to the adjacent teeth to hold the pontic in place.
 Finally, the metal bands are covered in a thin tooth-colored resin for a natural-looking appearance.

 A cantilever dental bridge is most commonly used when a patient needs to replace a missing or severely damaged tooth in the back of the mouth where there are only natural teeth on one side of the space.
 In these cases, two dental crowns are placed on the two teeth closest to the space, providing support for an extending pontic.

-If you would like more information on dental bridges, or if you would like to schedule an appointment with our cosmetic dentist, please contact the Fawcett Center for Dentistry.
+If you would like more information on dental bridges, or if you would like to schedule an appointment with Dr. Fawcett, please contact the Fawcett Center for Dentistry.